stevenabadie/jacksmastodonbot/README.md

     `post-quote`

-    You can use cron or anoher scheduler to schedule post-quote.
+    You can use cron or another scheduler to schedule post-quote.
 [Here is a quick guide on setting up a cron job](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps).
 An example cron setting for posting a new quote every hour would be:

     `0 * * * * /home/YOURUSER/jacksmastodonbot/botenv/bin/post-quote`